-Rolling out a new intranet is one of the most important digital workplace projects a company can take on.
+Rolling out a new company intranet is one of the most important digital workplace projects a company can take on.
+When we help organizations launch company intranet solutions, we often see that small improvements in structure and communication can dramatically boost long‑term engagement. a company can take on.
 Yet, many intranets fail to deliver on their promise—either because usability is poor, adoption lags, or employees don’t see the value.
-Whether you’re planning your company intranet software rollout for the first time or looking to fix issues with your current platform, the key is to focus on usability, engagement, and continuous improvement.
+Whether you’re planning your company intranet rollout for the first time or looking to fix issues with your current platform, the key is to focus on usability, engagement, and continuous improvement.

 Research from Gallup shows only 31% of U.S. employees were engaged in 2024, underscoring the need for tools that connect people with purpose.
 McKinsey also found that using social and collaborative technologies can raise productivity by 20–25%—proof that a well-implemented intranet can make a measurable impact.
 The right corporate intranet software ensures these benefits are realized at scale.